ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 * Click on the Instance ID of the **mysql_client** Instance and copy the **Private IPv4 address**.

-### Step 2: Allow MySQL connection from the MySQL Client IPv4 Address on the MySQL Server
+### Step 2: Allow MySQL connection from the MySQL Client's IPv4 Address on the MySQL Server

 * Click on the Instance ID of the **mysql_server** Instance.